 many → more → most

 Always be careful not to mix patterns.
-For example, don’t say “more taller” or “most easiest”.
-Choose the correct rule based on the type of adjective.
+For example, don’t say “more taller” or “most easiest.”
+Choose the correct rule based on the degree of adjective being used.

 Also Read: How to Write Fast?